tesmarishy/qubership-envgene/docs/instance-pipeline-parameters.md

 **Description**: Defines the SD artifact in `application:version` notation

 System downloads the artifact and overrides the file `/environments/<ENV_NAME>/Inventory/solution-descriptor/sd.yml` with the content provided in the artifact.
 If the file is absent, it will be generated.
+See details in [SD processing](/docs/sd-processing.md)

 **Default Value**: None